When Karen Hsu’s 9-year-old dog, Maggie, senses an upcoming hike, the black lab’s tail goes wild.

 - Emergency phone numbers: Jot down the number for the closest emergency vet clinic, as well as your own vet’s number and an emergency contact.

-- Picture of your pet: In case he gets lost.
+- Picture of your pet: In case they get lost.

 - Plastic bags: Leaving poop on the trail is a sure way to ruin a hike for others.
 Drop it into a bag, or bury it at least 6 inches deep.